rjpbonnal/bioruby-gem/doc/biogem-hacking.md

         <% end %>
 ```

 which contains Ruby code that gets invoked at code generation time.
-This example
+This
-contains no real helper functions.
-Another example that generates the binary
+example contains no real helper functions.
+Another example that generates the
-contains the line
+binary, when generating with the --with-bin switch, contains the line

 ```ruby
         require '<%= project_name %>'